School corporal punishment in the United States: State law

-Individual states have had the power to ban corporal punishment in public schools since the 19th century.
 Each state has the authority to define corporal punishment in its state laws, so bans on corporal punishment differ from state to state.
 For example, in Texas, teachers are permitted to paddle children and to use "any other physical force" to control children in the name of discipline; in Alabama, the rules are more explicit: teachers are permitted to use a "wooden paddle approximately 24 in in length, 3 in wide and 0.5 in thick."

 The first state to abolish school corporal punishment was New Jersey in 1867.
 In 1894, a Newark bill challenged this ruling, arguing that whipping should be legal if parents consented to it; the New Jersey House defeated that bill, with one doctor's testimonial asserting that the bill's provisions "would expose children who did not have thoughtful and careful parents to the cruel discrimination of the teachers."
 The second state to ban corporal punishment in schools was Massachusetts, 104 years later in 1971.
-As of 2023, corporal punishment is banned in state schools (known as public schools in the U.S.) in 31 states and the District of Columbia (see list below).
-The usage of corporal punishment in private schools is legally permitted in nearly every state.
-Only New Jersey and Iowa prohibit it in both public and private schools.
-Corporal punishment is still used in schools to a significant (though declining) extent in some public schools in Alabama, Arkansas, Georgia, Louisiana, Mississippi, Oklahoma, Tennessee, Kansas, and Texas.
-The most recent state to outlaw school corporal punishment was New Mexico in 2011.
+As of 2024, corporal punishment is banned in public schools in 33 states and the District of Columbia (see list below).
+The use of corporal punishment in private schools is legally permitted in nearly every state.
+Only New Jersey, Iowa, Maryland, New York, and Illinois prohibit it in both public and private schools.
+Corporal punishment is still used in schools to a significant (though declining) extent in some public schools in Alabama, Arkansas, Georgia, Louisiana, Mississippi, Oklahoma, Tennessee, and Texas.

-The majority of students who experience corporal punishment reside in the Southern United States; Department of Education data from 2011–2012 show that 70 percent of students subjected to corporal punishment were from the five states of Alabama, Arkansas, Georgia, Mississippi, and Texas, with the latter two states accounting for 35 percent of corporal punishment cases.
+The majority of students who experience corporal punishment reside in the Southern United States; Department of Education data from 2011 to 2012 show that 70 percent of students subjected to corporal punishment were from the five states of Alabama, Arkansas, Georgia, Mississippi and Texas, with the latter two states accounting for 35 percent of corporal punishment cases.

 Students can be physically punished from kindergarten to the end of high school, meaning that even legal adults who have reached the age of majority are sometimes spanked by school officials.
-In these states, parents are sometimes (but not always) given the option of physical punishment of their child instead of alternate disciplinary measures, like suspension.
+In these states, parents or students are often (but not always) given a choice between corporal punishment and other disciplinary measures such as suspension or detention.